nicoRomeroCuruchet/mini-quadruped/README.md

 The Jetson Nano runs on a Linux-based operating system and supports a variety of popular machine learning frameworks, including TensorFlow, PyTorch, and MXNet.
 It can be used for a wide range of AI applications, such as object detection, image classification, natural language processing, and robotics.
 Its compact size and low power consumption make it ideal for building portable and embedded AI systems.

+MediaPipe is an open-source framework developed by Google that provides a variety of pre-built, customizable machine learning models and processing pipelines for tasks such as image and video analysis, facial recognition, hand tracking, and more.
+MediaPipe also provides a set of C++ and Python libraries for developers to easily incorporate these models and pipelines into their own applications.

+Some of the popular MediaPipe libraries include:

+MediaPipe Face Detection: a real-time face detection model that can detect multiple faces in images and videos.
+MediaPipe Face Mesh: a model for 3D facial landmark detection, which can be used for face tracking and animation.
+MediaPipe Hands: a hand tracking solution that can detect and track the position and movement of hands in real-time video.
+MediaPipe Objectron: a model for 3D object detection and tracking in images and videos.
+MediaPipe libraries can be used on various platforms, including desktop, mobile, and web applications.

 # STM32CubeIDE